WildSprat/ntru_solver/README.md

 ```
 python ./attack_ntru.py HPS 121 -q=512 --alg_bkz=pump_n_jump --verbose=True
 ```
-It takes approximately TODO on a laptop
+It takes approximately 1h30 on a laptop to find a shortest vector.

 TODO: describe the command for the plots